Dhiraj240/SOCIS-2019/README.md

-# hpx_example
+# SOCIS
-This repository contains the example for using [hpx](https://github.com/STEllAR-GROUP/hpx)
+This repository contains documentation of the work done and pypi package publishment.